 Where is the novel coronavirus going next?

-.
+Only time will tell.
 The next few days and weeks will determine:

 - If sustained transmission begins in other countries, which unfortunately seems likely.